Bjoerns-TB/M5Stack-LoRa-868-Network-Tester/README.md

 #### OTAA
 #### (OverTheAirActivation)
 "OTAA" enables the tester to perform OTAA-Joins.
 By selecting Join the tester will try to join the TTN Network.
 After an successful the the tester will start with periodic transmissions.
 You have the choice between transmission with or without ACK.
 The RSSI and SNR values of the received packet will be shown on the display.
 If there is no valid GPS fix, a packet can by manually send by pushing button B.
-Firmware version 2.1.19 of the LoRaWAN module is mandatory for OTAA to work.

 ![OTAA Image](https://github.com/Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/blob/master/images/otaa.jpg "Fig 7.
 OTAA")